 For more information, please click here for the PMI Handbook.

 Required PMI Activities

-The weekly Student/Postdoc Research in Progress Seminar series allows graduate students and post-doctoral fellows, to present their most exciting current research results.
+The weekly Student/Postdoc Research in Progress Seminar series allows graduate students and post-doctoral fellows to present their most exciting current research results.
 Graduate students must present their research progress once each year after passing the Comprehensive Examination.
-Graduate students are required to attend departmental seminars which typically hosts guest speakers and will also have the opportunity to meet with guest speakers for special breakfasts.
+Graduate students are required to attend departmental seminars which typically hosts guest speakers and will also have the opportunity to meet with guest speakers for special breakfasts or lunches.
 Here, students can begin to form contacts for collaborations and future post-doctoral opportunities.

 PMI Comprehensive Examination